 4. Encourage Flashes of Intuition

-In 1687, Newton first published this principle, which states that every body in the universe is attracted to every other body with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them, in his landmark work the “Principia,” which also features his three laws of motion.
+In 1687, Newton first published this principle in his landmark work, the “Principia,” which also features his three laws of motion.
+The principle states that everybody in the universe is attracted to every other body with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them.

-As mentioned above, Isaac had what he called a “Waste Book” where he stored any important passages from the texts he read.
-It inspired many of his discoveries. lt is said that upwards of 1,000,000 words in his handwriting still survive.
+As mentioned above, Isaac had what he called a “Waste Book,” where he stored any important passages from the texts he read.
+It inspired many of his discoveries.
+It is said that upwards of 1,000,000 words in his handwriting still survive.

 According to British Economist John Meynard Keynes, Isaac Newton mastered holding mental problems in his mind until he solved them:

 I believe that Newton could hold a problem in his mind for hours and days and weeks until it surrendered to him its secret.
-Then being a supreme mathematical technician he could dress it up, how you will, for purposes of exposition, but it was his intuition which was pre-eminently extraordinary.”
+Then being a supreme mathematical technician, he could dress it up, how you will, for purposes of exposition, but it was his intuitive mind which was pre-eminently extraordinary.”